Navel gazing: The first female belly buttons ever seen on TV

 Here's a brief early history of the bare female belly on TV.

-Watch Gilligan's Island on MeTV – Sundays at 2 PM & 2:30 PM *available in most MeTV markets
+Watch Gilligan's Island on MeTV – Weekdays at 5:30 PM *available in most MeTV markets

 Yvette Mimieux in 'Dr. Kildare'